mps-youtube/yewtube/README.md

 -   Works with Python 3.x
 -   Works with Windows, Linux and Mac OS X
 -   Requires mplayer, mpv or VLC
--   Run audio in VLC with no GUI

 This project is based on [mps-youtube](https://github.com/mps-youtube/mps-youtube) and mps-youtube is based on [mps](https://web.archive.org/web/20180429034221/https://github.com/np1/mps), a terminal based program to search, stream and download music.
 This implementation uses YouTube as a source of content and can play and